coq/coq/CONTRIBUTING.md

 (you cannot expect a project maintainer to allocate time for this as soon as you request it) and you should be ready to listen to more feedback and reconsider the impact of your change.

+If you need help figuring out why your PR is breaking a tested project, you may consider requesting automatic minimization of the failure with the bot.
+In principle, the bot should automatically propose this option to you if it is available (it needs to detect a failure in a Coq file and it needs to confirm that the failure was not already present in the base branch to propose to run the minimization process).

 #### Understanding reviewers' feedback ####